Summer 2020 program updates

 two students) should be recruited to participate in the faculty’s research/creative

 Students shall be required to submit an end-of-project report, approved by the faculty mentor, which summarizes the research/creative project and student activities.
-The expectation is that the student will present a paper/poster or a performance activity at the Student Research Symposium in the spring of the following calendar year, if deemed ready by the faculty member.
+The student will present their work or a performance activity at the Student Research Symposium in the spring of the following calendar year, if deemed ready by the faculty member and if feasible, given the circumstances of the COVID-19 health situation.

 How to apply